This location may not be accurate. It is derived from geocoding the above location details.

 Special Collections - Photographic Collections

-A team of salmon netters battle against the incoming tide as they secure poles with ropes on the foreshore during construction of the fly net on the rocks at Boddin, Angus.
-This type of net was discontinued in 2001.
+Salmon netters guide stakes into the holes on the foreshore at low tide during construction of the fly net on the rocks at Boddin, Angus.
 The once-thriving Scottish salmon netting industry fell into decline in the 1970s and 1980s when the numbers of fish caught reduced due to environmental and economic reasons.
 By 2007, only a handful of men still caught wild salmon and sea trout using traditional methods, mainly for export to the Continent.

 - Catching The Light (video 3min) (URL)